dint-dev/universal_io/README.md

 [![Build Status](https://travis-ci.org/gohilla/universal_io.svg?branch=master)](https://travis-ci.org/gohilla/universal_io)

 # Introduction
-A cross-platform _dart:io_ that works in VM/Flutter, browsers, and elsewhere.
+A cross-platform _dart:io_ that works in browsers, Flutter, and VM.

+## License
 Licensed under the [Apache License 2.0](LICENSE).

-Much of the source code was adopted from the original 'dart:io' in [Dart SDK](https://github.com/dart-lang/sdk), which was licensed under a BSD-style license (license terms of Dart SDK can be found in the source code files that were derived from Dart SDK).
+Much of the source code in this project is from Dart SDK ([github.com/dart-lang/sdk/tree/master/sdk/lib/io](https://github.com/dart-lang/sdk/tree/master/sdk/lib/io)), which was obtained under the BSD-style license of Dart SDK.

-## Dart SDK 2.5
+## Dart SDK 2.5 breaking changes
-  * Upcoming Dart SDK 2.5 has major breaking changes in _dart:io_.
-Supporting them means that we had to introduce breaking changes in this package.
+  * Dart SDK 2.5 (currently in the Dart SDK 'dev' channel) has various breaking changes in _dart:io_.
+Consequently this package has breaking changes too.
-  * If you use Dart SDK 2.4 or less, you should use version constraint ^0.7.3.
+  * If you don't use the __latest 'dev' channel Dart SDK__, see dependency constraint recommendations below.

 ## Issues
   * Found issues?
 Report them at the [Github issue tracker](https://github.com/terrier989/dart-universal_io/issues).